Lieven Bauwens

 Lieven Bauwens and his Mule Jenny in the former MIAT.
 The mannequin was created after a painting by Félix Cogen in the Royal Museum of the Armed Forces and Military History in Brussels.

 Lieven Bauwens (14 June 1769 in Ghent – 17 March 1822 in Paris) was an entrepreneur and industrial spy from the Austrian Netherlands.
 He was sent to Great Britain at a young age and brought a spinning mule and skilled workers to the European continent.

-He started textile plants in Paris (1799) and Ghent (1800).
-In Ghent he was also mayor for one year.
-As a leading industrial, he was visited by Napoleon in 1810 and awarded the Legion d'Honneur.
+He started textile plants in Paris (1798) and Ghent (1799).
+In Ghent he was appointed mayor in 1800, but resigned after one year.

-In 1801, Bauwens smuggled a spinning mule and steam engine out of Great Britain to help set up the textile industry in Flanders.
+As a leading industrialist, he was visited by Napoleon in May of 1810, where he was offered the title of Count, which he declined, and awarded the Legion d'Honneur.
+He was also awarded a gold medal by the city of Ghent on May 22, 1805 for his contribution to the industry of the city.